auraphp/Aura.Payload/docs/index.md

 ## Status Values

-Several status values are available as constants on the _Aura\Payload_Interface\PayloadStatus_ class:
+Several generic status values are available as constants on the _Aura\Payload_Interface\PayloadStatus_ class:

 - `PayloadStatus::ACCEPTED`: A command has been accepted for later processing.
 - `PayloadStatus::AUTHENTICATED`: An authentication attempt succeeded.